chateaudelucy/easy-photo-album/readme.txt

 = Q: How can I display all the photo albums? =

-A: You can display the photo album archive by visiting `example.com/albums/` (where `example.com` is your WordPress home URL).
+A: *When you have enabled permalinks*: You can display the photo album archive by visiting `example.com/albums/` (where `example.com` is your WordPress home URL).
+*When you have NOT enabled permalinks*: You can display the photo album archive by visiting `example.com/?post_type=easy-photo-album` (where `example.com` is your WordPress home URL).

 == Screenshots ==